 Calculating the Number of Homes Powered by Solar Energy

 The U.S. solar industry is growing at an unprecedented rate.
 There were 6,199 megawatts of direct current (MWdc) flat plate photovoltaic (PV) capacity installed in 2014, 30% more than installation levels in 2013.
-With over 21,293 MW of cumulative solar electric capacity, solar energy generates enough clean electricity to power over 4.3 million average American homes.
+With more than 24,000 MW of cumulative solar electric capacity, solar energy generates enough clean electricity to power more than 5 million average American homes.

 As solar becomes a more significant piece of the U.S. energy generation mix, it is important to understand just how many homes a megawatt of solar capacity can power.
 Below, we share how SEIA estimates the number of homes powered per megawatt of installed solar capacity, both photovoltaic (PV) and concentrating solar power (CSP), and the variables that need to be considered in this calculation.

 Differences Between States